 Nurses, caregivers and first responders — theirs is a profession organized solely around giving small acts of care and healing to our fellow humans.

-With the wrath of Harvey, Irma and Maria threatening so many in their wake, here's how we all can help: Text REDCROSS to 90999 to make a $10 donation to American Red Cross Disaster Relief.
+We wrote this post with the wrath of Harvey, Irma and Maria threatening so many in their wake, and here's how we all can help: Text REDCROSS to 90999 to make a $10 donation to American Red Cross Disaster Relief.

 Now, since no one executes a skin stakeout like a good nurse, I’m giving it up for the beautiful people in the nursing profession this week.